RayanSiffeO/Machine-Learning-Guide/README.md

-# Numerical-ML-in-C
+# Machine-Learning Guide
-ML models implemented from low-level machine details with statistical explanations.
+ML models implemented from low-level machine details with statistical explanations for the ML understanding.